OpenEvalProject/evals/manuscripts/elife-57849/v1/manuscript.md

 GTEx portal was used to investigate whether identified SNPs affect gene expression levels in different tissues (https://www.gtexportal.org/home/), NES is the slope of the linear regression of normalized expression data versus the three genotype categries using single tissue eQTL analysis, representing eQTL effect size.
 Pathway analysis was performed by means of i-GSEA4GWAS v2 considering KEGG, GO and BioCarta pathway and p-values for association calculated using annotated variants (only common variants were considered).
 The used algorithm combined the list of p-values for all the positions (MAF >0.05) according to SNP-mapped genes and then filtered the collection of pathways/gene sets to obtain a general p-value for each pathway.
 False discovery rate (FDR) was calculated as described in Zhang et al., 2010.

-## Common variants: haplotype-based analysis
+#### Common variants: haplotype-based analysis

 In order to perform the haplotype analysis of the suggestive significance areas emerged from the single-SNP analysis, we used Beagle version 5.1 (Browning et al., 2018; Browning, 2006; Browning and Browning, 2007b) to phase genotypes.
 Then we used Beagle 3.3.2 (Browning and Browning, 2007b) with the default settings to cluster the individual haplotypes at each SNP position using a localized haplotype cluster model (Browning and Browning, 2007a).
-Briefly, this model localizes each cluster to a specific marker locus i, and clusters together the haplotypes which have similar probability distribution for their alleles at markers >i.
+Briefly, this model localizes each cluster to a specific marker locus $i$, and clusters together the haplotypes which have similar probability distribution for their alleles at markers >i.
 For each haplotype cluster at a given locus, we defined a diallelic pseudomarker variable that is 2 if an individual haplotype is in the cluster, and 1 if it is not in the cluster.
 Such a definition of pseudomarker enables us to test the association between the haplotype cluster and a trait status (105+/110+ vs CTRL) in the same way as the other diallelic markers, that is using a Fisher’s exact test for 2x2 tables.
 We used the cluster2haps.jar (see Online Resources) program to identify the allele sequences that define a haplotype cluster, and the pseudomarker.jar (see Online Resources) program to convert the haplotype clusters to diallelic markers.
 The R software (R Development Core Team, 2020) was used to perform the Fisher’s exact test and to compute the Odds Ratio (OR) of the most significant haplotypes.

-## Comparison with existing data
+#### Comparison with existing data

 The analysis of existing data has been performed considering the SNPs previously identified in the Italian populations from GWAS data (Giuliani et al., 2018b).The most significant SNPs and the SNPs identified in Class A, Class B, Class E, and Class F has been merged with the results of association test performed in Cohort 1 and the significant loci were reported in Supplementary file 8.
 The different classes in Giuliani et al., 2018a includes different set of SNPs whose allele frequencies change according to the birth cohort (and thus age) of the group.
 Class A includes SNPs for which CTRL >50 years old showed higher allele frequencies than CTRL <50 years and centenarians, while similar allele frequencies were observed in centenarians and CTRL <50 years old.
 Class B: SNPs for which CTRL >50 years old showed lower allele frequencies than CTRL <50 years old and centenarians, while similar allele frequencies in centenarians and CTRL <50 years old were observed.
 Class E: these variants significantly decreased in frequency in centenarians, while CTRL <50 years old and CTRL >50 years old showed similar frequencies.
 Class F: these variants significantly increased in frequency in centenarians, while CTRL <50 years old and CTRL >50 years old showed similar frequencies.
 We selected these classes as they are more homogenous with the age of CTRL included in Cohort 1.

-## 105+/110+ private mutations and rare variants analysis
+#### 105+/110+ private mutations and rare variants analysis

 Private mutations in 105+/110+ has been identified selecting those mutations that are present only in one 105+/110+ and not in any other controls (total number 3,446,719).
 Rare coding variants (minor allele frequency <1%) were analysed using the Omnibus Sequence Kernel Association Tests (SKAT-O) method as implemented in the SKAT R package.
 We created a null model for dichotomous trait adding sex as covariate and default settings.
 Damaging variants have been identified considering the positions defined ‘damaging’ in more than four out of six databases (SIFT Pred, Polyphen2 HVAR Pred, MutationTaster Pred, MutationAssessor Pred, FATHMM Pred, FATHMM MKL Coding Pred included in dbNSFP functional prediction version 3.0).

 In Cohort 2, imputation was performed for chromosome 7 (filtering out SNPs with Rsq <0.8) using Michigan imputation server (https://imputationserver.sph.umich.edu/) and only the SNPs identified in Cohort 1 were selected.
 On these variants, association analysis was performed using a logistic model with sex as covariate (PLINK tool version 1.9).
 In this cohort, multiple test correction has been performed by Benjamin Hochberg method.

-## Analysis of somatic mutations
+#### Analysis of somatic mutations

 We looked for somatic mutations according to the most important studies done so far (Genovese et al., 2014; Jaiswal et al., 2014; Xie et al., 2014; Zink et al., 2017).
 Briefly the definition of PUTATIVE SOMATIC MUTATIONS includes those mutations that followed the following criteria: (a) SNPs; (b) Observed once or twice in the cohort; (c) AF above 10%; (d) Failed the hypothesis that the alternate allelic count was distributed as a binomial process with mean 50% with a designed false positive rate of 10–5.
 We fixed the mean 50% for the binomial test as we do not have the same problems of exome sequencing in the experimental procedure described by Genovese and colleagues.
 We selected seven genes which are the most frequently associated to clonal hematopoiesis (ASXL1, DNMT3A, JAK2, PPM1D, TET2, TP53, SF3B1).
 Variants have been annotated with SnpEff [15], which predicts the effects of genetic variants to the final encoded protein, in order to detect mutations that would lead to a reduced or abnormal function of the protein.
 In this scenario, we identified different types of mutations with low, modifier, moderate and high impact on the protein function.
 Moderate (e.g. missense variant, inframe deletion) and high impact variants (e.g. stop gained, frameshift variant) are highly likely to disrupt the protein function.
 Low impact variants (e.g. synonymous variant) and modifier (usually non-coding variants or variants affecting non-coding genes) have usually no impact on function or there is no evidence of impact, thus in these cases predictions are difficult.
 After excluding variants with alternative frequency equal to 1 or 0, we transformed the coverage distribution of centenarians so that their cumulative distribution was the same as the one of controls.
 We called that normalized coverage.
 The alternative (alt) and reference (ref) counts were recomputed as (frequency * normalized coverage).
 We excluded variants with normalized coverage <10 reads, with normalized alternative counts < 3 reads (Jaiswal et al., 2014), and that were observed in more than one control or in more than two centenarians minor allele frequency less than 0.025% (Genovese et al., 2014).
 To exclude germinal (inherited) variants [Genovese et al.], we defined as somatic mutations SNPs that failed the hypothesis that the alternate allelic count was distributed as a binomial process with mean 47.13% for control subjects and 46.43% for centenarians, indels were excluded from this analysis.
 The means of the binomial processes were computed as the median frequency of variants with frequency between 0.2 and 0.8.
 Analogously, we excluded homozygous germinal variants by testing the hypothesis that the alternate allelic count was distributed as a binomial process with mean 1% or 99%.
 In both cases, a significance threshold of 0.05 was used to reject the null hypothesis.
 Mann-Whitney U test was used to compare the average number of variants in each gene between the two groups and Fisher’s exact test was used to compare the proportion of subjects with at least one mutation in the two groups.
 All calculations were performed in python 3.6.

-## Polygenic risk score (PRS)
+#### Polygenic risk score (PRS)

 Initially the exploration of available genetic risk scores (GRS) for coronary artery disease (CAD) was performed, submitting the respective query to PubMed.
 We selected five CAD genetic risk scores that are summarized in Supplementary file 15 and for which the data on: score algorithm, involved SNPs and the respective effect sizes used in score calculation - was extracted.
 For the scores 1–3, the effect sizes corresponding to the list of SNPs were retrieved from the original publications.
 References of scores 4–5 came from the work of Girelli and colleagues (Girelli et al., 2017) summarizing up-to-date association studies on CAD and identifying elsewhere recognized risk variants.
 As recommended by the authors of the review, EBI GWAS catalog available at http://www.ebi.ac.uk/gwas was used to extract the data.
 Thus, the total list of 928 (709 unique) SNPs coming from 22 GWAS studies describing variants associated with CAD was obtained after submitting the query ‘coronary artery disease’ to online repository.
 Eventually, three of the references used the detected genomic positions to construct separate CAD risk scores and they were included in our work (scores 4–6).
 Other 19 studies – solely claiming the newly discovered correlations with the cardiovascular disorder and not defining GRS – were omitted.
 The lists of SNPs involved in each of GRS are provided in Supplementary File (Supplementary file 16, 17, 18, 19), except for score 2 (Khera et al., 2018) which is available at Cardiovascular Disease Knowledge Portal at http://www.broadcvdi.org/informational/data.

+In general, the GRS calculation followed presented equation:

+$$
+GRS=(A_{1}∗\beta_{1})+(A_{2}∗\beta_{2})+...+(A_{n}∗\beta_{n})
+$$

-In general, the GRS calculation followed presented equation:GRS=(A1∗β1)+(A2∗β2)+...+(An∗βn)where A stands for the genotype (wild type = 0, heterozygous = 1, homozygous = 2) and β for the effect size (expressed for example as OR or beta value) of a particular risk allele n.
+where A stands for the genotype (wild type = 0, heterozygous = 1, homozygous = 2) and β for the effect size (expressed for example as OR or beta value) of a particular risk allele n.
 The.

 For each participant of Cohort 1 (discovery cohort) six separate GRS were calculated using –score function within PLINK toolset.
 For polygenic score 1, due to a high ratio of absent risk variants among analyzed samples (above 10%), missing positions were searched for proxy SNPs using LDproxy web tool within LDlink suite available at https://ldlink.nci.nih.gov/.
 We performed each interrogation searching for specific RS numbers and the proxy variants were determined according to the following criteria: (1) presence in Tuscany population; (2) present in cohort I; (3) display the highest R2 (necessarily above 0.8).
 In the effect, 24 absent leading SNPs were successfully substituted and identified proxies were incorporated in the risk score calculation with original loadings.
 This operation was not considered necessary for other GRS since the ratio of absent SNPs was neglectable.